-Lauren Berlant works on the production of legal and affective public spheres in the United States from the 19th century to the present; in particular, formal and informal modes of social belonging or citizenship.
-These might be organized according to political, racial, sexual, or economic status; they might be forged in everyday life.
-She also works on the public circulation of emotions like trauma, love, optimism, and political depression.
+Lauren Berlant works on the aesthetics and affects of intimate, political relations in the United States from the 19th century to the present: in particular, formal and informal modes of social belonging or citizenship.
+These attachments are organized according to political, racial, sexual, or economic status; they are forged in everyday life; they take shape in public, aesthetic forms that seek to reorganize norms of recognition in domains of what’s personal and collective.
+She also works on the public circulation of affective disturbances like trauma, love, optimism, and political depression.

 She is the author of Cruel Optimism (2011); The Female Complaint: The Unfinished Business of Sentimentality in American Culture (2008); The Queen of America Goes to Washington City: Essays on Sex and Citizenship (1997); and The Anatomy of National Fantasy: Hawthorne, Utopia and Everyday Life (1991).
 She has edited books on Intimacy (2000) and Compassion (2004).
 Her collaborative work includes Comedy, an Issue (with Sianne Ngai, 2017); Sex, or the Unbearable (with Lee Edelman, 2014); Our Monica, Ourselves (with Lisa Duggan, 2001); “Sex in Public” (with Michael Warner, 1998); and “Queer Nationality” (with Elizabeth Freeman, 1992).
 Her current work is on the social worlds built variously on ambivalence, humorlessness, and flat affect.